Ishan3131/Number-Forge/README.md

 # How to play
 - clone it on your machine
-- type 'python main.py' in terminal
+- execute 'python main.py' in your terminal